Stock market today: Wall Street gains ground following surprisingly strong US jobs report - ExBulletin

 The Fed's benchmark interest rate remains at its highest level in two decades due to historic rate hikes aimed at taming inflation.
 The strategy appears to have worked so far, with overall consumer prices falling drastically from their 2022 peak.
 Inflation fell to a rate of 3.2% in February.
 It reached 9.1% in mid-2022.

-Strong employment and consumer spending have raised concerns about inflation below 3% and getting closer to the federal government's 2% target rate won't be easy.
+Strong employment and consumer spending have raised concerns about inflation below 3% and getting closer to the Fed's 2% target rate won't be easy.
 They also increase the risk of inflation warming.

 The Fed and investors will get another important inflation update next week when the government releases its March consumer price report.